SynET-Bilab/segVesicle/bin/help_files/help.md

 ## 3. Component Overview

 ### 3.1 Data Preprocessing

 Data preprocessing is the first step in the workflow and includes the following parts:

 - **File Organization**: Place all files to be processed in their respective subfolders within a main folder.
 Each subfolder (e.g., `p545`, `p565`, `pp1134`) should contain the corresponding `.mrc` or `.rec` files.
 The main folder should also contain a `segVesicle.batch` file that stores information about the images to be segmented.

 If the `segVesicle.batch` file does not exist, you can create it using the command line:

-    `bash
     ls */*-bin4-wbp.rec > segVesicle.batch
-    `

 Alternatively, you can create it using the "Create segVesicle.batch" button in the top right corner of the SegVesicle software.

 The file organization should be as follows:

     ```
     any_folder/
     ├── p545/